 4.We perform a plant audit and sample collection.

 7.We grant NSF certification for compliant products and you can use the NSF mark on products, packaging and marketing materials.

 Let the experts at NSF help you by expediting your time to market, bundling services and reducing the number of contracted service providers by reducing facility audits and overall costs.

 U.S. and Canadian Approvals

-If you manufacture, sell or distribute water treatment chemicals in the U.S. or Canada, your products are required to comply with NSF/ANSI 60: Drinking Water Treatment Chemicals – Health Effects by most governmental agencies that regulate drinking water supplies.
+If you manufacture, sell or distribute water treatment chemicals in the U.S. or Canada, your products are required to comply with NSF/ANSI/CAN 60: Drinking Water Treatment Chemicals – Health Effects by most governmental agencies that regulate drinking water supplies.

 Forty-eight U.S. states have legislation, regulations or policies requiring drinking water treatment chemicals to comply with or be certified to NSF/ANSI 60.